Choosing Where to Start

 Stop: Clear failure, overwhelming obstacles, or better opportunities have emerged.

 Having exit criteria prevents both premature abandonment and sunk-cost persistence.
-If you’ve defined “stop” conditions in advance, you won’t keep grinding on something that isn’t working.
-And if you’ve defined “continue” conditions, you won’t quit too early because of normal early friction.
+Define “stop” conditions in advance so you don’t keep grinding on something that isn’t working.
+Define “continue” conditions so you don’t quit too early because of normal early friction.
+Make those calls now, not in the moment when emotions are running high.

 Two Paths to a First Win